frankstepanski/node-express-course/week3/readme.md

 kill -9 <PID>
 ```

+>Instead of using the Terminal, both Mac and Windows have a GUI tool that can do the same thing.
+Mac has the [Activity Monitor](https://support.apple.com/en-gb/guide/activity-monitor/welcome/mac) and Windows has the [Task Manager](https://learn.microsoft.com/en-us/shows/inside/task-manager) that you can use to find and kill processes.

 **The nodemon package**

 Every time you make a change to one of your files, you will need to re-start your server in order for the changes to take effect